Use M12 Lenses on Raspberry Pi Camera V2 with Ease for Wide Angle, Telephoto and Macro Shooting, or Even Turn It into a Spy Camera

 Make the V2 module a spy camera and use it on any Raspberry Pi Models

 Now that we’ve understood the flexibility of the BTB connector and the smartphone-camera-like module, we can take a step further to make more interesting products.
-As the smartphone-camera-like module is connected to the Pi board via a connector instead of soldering, it can be adapted or extended.
+As the smartphone-camera-like module connects to the Pi board via a connector instead of soldering, we can adapt or extend it.

 In our case, we designed an extension cable to free the smartphone-camera-like module from the camera board.
-This extension cable has doubled ended BTB connectors on a flex ribbon cable and could be easily put between the camera board and the IMX219 module for the extension.
+This extension cable has doubled ended BTB connectors on a flex ribbon cable, and you could easily put it between the camera board and the IMX219 module for the extension.

 So what’s the use of the extension then?
 We might consider the Raspberry Pi camera module a compact one, but it’ll still be too bulky for some applications, especially when you need to put your camera in a narrow space like through a hole or inside a tube, such as endoscopic uses or spy cameras.